bsmith89/longev-mgen/README.md

 -   CheckM results suggest success.
 -   TABLE of genome results
     -   Length
-    -   Num contigs (N50)
+    -   Num contigs (N50?)
     -   GC content
     -   checkM results
         -   Completeness contamination
     -   Gene count and annotation rate
     -   MetaCyc pathways as a more robust measure of contamination??
 -   SUPPLEMENTAL FIGURE of genome recovery workflow
--   FIGURE phylogenetics (TODO) with Ormerod
+-   FIGURE phylogenetics with Ormerod
-    -   rpoB, gyrA,
-    -   What outgroup
 -   TODO: Add back 16S genes and identify variation
 -   TODO: Do I discuss recovery of strain variants here? (probably)
 -   TODO: Unique genes that differentiate OTU-1 from the Ormerod strains?
-    (why is it special that I recovered them?)
+    (answer the question: why is it special that I recovered them?)